medricr/LIRI_Bot/README.md

 A Language Interpretation and Recognition Interface

 ## Description
-This app will take arguments from the node command line and use those arguments to call various API's
+This app will take arguments from the node command line and use those arguments to call various API's, allowing the user to see upcoming shows for a band of their choice, see the top five results for a search on spotify, or see movie information pulled from the OMDB

-## API's Used
+### API's Used
     - Node-Spotify-API
     - BandsInTown
-    - Moment
-    - DotEnv
     - OMDB

+### NODE PACKAGES USED
+    - axios
+    - node fs
-    - AXIOS
+    - dotenv